-What are the benefits of indoor cycling?
-Studies have found that indoor cycling can increase bone density, weight loss, and cardiovascular health.
+What advantages does indoor cycling offer?
+Research has shown that indoor cycling can improve bone density, facilitate weight loss, and enhance cardiovascular well-being.

 The muscles worked during an indoor cycling workout are the hamstrings, quadriceps, calves, glutes, hip flexors, abs, upper back muscles, rotator cuff muscles, elbow flexors/extensors, triceps.